 - depression and anxiety can also have lasting effects.

-Most patients' PMR symptoms end after 1 to 5 years.
+Most patients' PMR symptoms end after one to five years.
 They say that it's a chronic condition, however, and it might recur any time, and that if you've had PMR, you're more likely to develop other autoimmune issues like rheumatoid arthritis later.